 - mental health.

-There may be problems accessing the services in Australia due to language or cultural barriers.
-Without knowledge of the health care system many refugees do not always prioritise their health needs.
+Newly arrived people from refugee backgrounds may have difficulty accessing these services due to language or cultural barriers.
+Without knowledge of the health care system, they may not always prioritise their health needs.

-Many refugees continue to struggle with grief and anxiety from separation of loved ones.
-They may suffer trauma from torture or conflict, or guilt from having left friends and family behind in conflict zones.
-Settling into a new country requires enormous periods of adjustment, particularly if/ when the relocation was unplanned.
+Many people from refugee backgrounds continue to struggle with grief and anxiety after they arrive in Australia.
+They may suffer from the impact of trauma related to torture or conflict, or guilt from having left friends and family behind in conflict zones.
+Settling into a new country requires enormous periods of adjustment, particularly if/ when their journey was forced upon them and unplanned.

 Good health is an essential part of successful settlement.
 There is a coordinated effort among refugee support services to ensure that refugee health is prioritised as soon as possible following arrival in Australia - in order for people to have the best chance possible of a healthy future.